 - Workshop training certificates will be provided upon completion.

-If you are a medical writer or journalist who wants to improve your understanding of new research comparing the effectiveness of various treatments and prevention strategies, and to network with other journalists, as well as researchers from major medical schools, please complete this form to apply.
+If you are a medical writer or journalist who wants to improve your understanding of new research comparing the effectiveness of various treatments and prevention strategies, and to network with with medical experts and researchers from major medical schools, please complete this form by March 3rd to apply.

 Feel free to distribute this flyer about the workshop.